 Dismissal: Our students will be staggered in their dismissal beginning at 2:50 and ending at 3:00 p.m.
 They will exit from their designated doors, and make their way to the drop off zone area.
 If parents are here to pick up their child, we ask them to wait on the sidewalk to the North, and the area directly in front of the school.
 The area in front of the school can be a heavy traffic area, and become very congested, therefore keep in mind social distancing when you are waiting.
 That is why we suggest the sidewalk to the North.
 Our JK/SK students will be escorted to the drop off zone area beginning at 2:50 p.m. and handed directly to Parents/Guardians.
 If Parents/Guardians are here to pick up JK/SK students, please stand to the West side of the drop off zone.
 Once you have your child, please exit the area immediately.
 We ask that you do not congregate on school property.
 From 2:55-3:00 p.m. our Grade 1- 3 students will be escorted to the drop zone area.
 Once again we ask Parents/Guardians to stand to the West side of the drop off area.
 Once you have your child, please exit the area immediately.
 At 3:00 p.m. our Grade 4-6 students will be escorted to the drop zone area.
 Once again we ask Parents/Guardians to stand to the West side of the drop off area.

 Parking has always been a major concern at Holy Redeemer.
-We received many reports of unsafe situations in front of the school the last school year, and in our parking lot involving our students over last year.
+We receive reports of unsafe situations in front of the school and in our parking lot involving our students.
 We want to be proactive and avoid these situations.
 We ask our Parents to “walk a block”.
 This means parking on one of the adjacent side streets, and walking over to the school to pick up your child.
 We also ask that you do not use our parking lot during pick up time, and drop off.
 This area is part of our Bus Loading Zone which occurs between 8:00 - 8:30 AM and 2:30 - 3:15 PM.
 We ask that no cars be in this area at this time to ensure the safety of both our students and staff.
+When a snow day occurs we will place pylons in front of the entrance and exits to our bus lanes.
+We do this as a proactive measure to once again ensure the safety of our students and staff.

 For safety and efficiency reasons, we want to reduce the amount of Cash & Cheques coming into our school.
 School related expenses will be available online for you to make the payment.